-National Nuclear Laboratory Limited (“NNL”) – Modern Slavery Act Statement – 2018
+National Nuclear Laboratory Limited (“NNL”) – Modern Slavery Act Statement – 2023

-The Modern Slavery Act 2015 (“the Act”) requires organisations with an annual turnover above £36 million to publish an annual slavery and human trafficking statement.
+Section 54 of the Modern Slavery Act 2015 (“the Act”) requires organisations with an annual turnover above £36 million to publish an annual slavery and human trafficking statement.
 NNL’s annual turnover exceeds this threshold.

 NNL is committed to preventing modern slavery and human trafficking.
 NNL will not tolerate the abuse of men, women or children and strives for total transparency right through its own business and supply chains.
 Accountability is assigned to the NNL Chief Financial Officer, with the Procurement Team undertaking day to day management.